gregberns/CV/README.md

 ### SilverRock Inc. (Nov 2015 - Oct 2016)

-In a ‘startup-like’ atmosphere, developed web portal for Auto Dealerships to sell ancillary products, like car warranties, to customers.
+In a ‘startup-like’ atmosphere in DriveTime, developed web portal for Auto Dealerships to sell vehicle warranties to third-party dealerships.
 Responsible for significant portion of the architecture and development of code base.

 * Angular 1 / Bootstrap Portal UI with NodeJS hosted API
 * Backend microservices - C# and F# hosted in Azure Web Apps